Who Is In Control, You Or Your Shih Tzu?

 Dogs are pack animals.

-That they’re in fact the Pack Leader in your home.
+That they are in fact the Pack Leader in your home.

-It doesn’t really matter what kind your Shih Tzu is.
+It does not really matter what kind your Shih Tzu is.

 The secret is this: YOU need to be the Pack Leader.

-The fact is that the training approaches that you’re currently using are probably really good ones but without a solid foundation, they simply don’t work.
+The fact is that the training approaches that you are currently using are probably excellent ones.

-Because in summary, your dog is not taking any notice of you once the other dog shows up.
+Because your dog is not taking any notice of you, once the other dog shows up.

 Your dog has bigger things to worry about, like protecting followers in their pack (you).

 Therefore, to turn it around… again, YOU need to become the pack leader.